 Designations of cum laude (3.5-3.74), magna cum laude (3.75-3.89), and summa cum laude (3.9-4.0) are awarded to UNM baccalaureate level graduates who have earned at least 60 hours in residence and the cumulative grade point averages listed in parentheses.
 Honors designations will be printed on the diploma, the Commencement program and the student's permanent record.
 Baccalaureate Honors are automatically awarded.
 No application is necessary.
 Only first baccalaureate degree candidates are eligible for graduation with honors.

 This award is presented to outstanding seniors who have performed well academically and made significant contributions to the campus community through their outstanding leadership and involvement in student organizations and activities.
 Nominations are solicited in January with a deadline late February/early March each year.
-Usually six to eight students are recognized at the April Recognition Reception.
-Contact the Student Activities Center at (505)277-4706, for more information.
+Usually, six to eight students are recognized at the April Recognition Reception.
+Contact the Dean of Students Office at (505) 277-3361, for more information.
 Qualified students may apply for the 2020 award online.

 The Dean's list is based on a student's grade point average and is designated by the individual colleges of the university.
 Students should check with their college administration office for further information on departmental and college honors and awards.